Uttarakhand: Demographics

 The native people of Uttarakhand are generally called Uttarakhandi and sometimes specifically either Garhwali or Kumaoni depending on their place of origin in either the Garhwal or Kumaon region.
 According to the 2011 Census of India, Uttarakhand has a population of 10,086,292 comprising 5,137,773 males and 4,948,519 females, with 69.77% of the population living in rural areas.
 The state is the 20th most populous state of the country having 0.83% of the population on 1.63% of the land.
 The population density of the state is 189 people per square kilometre having a 2001–2011 decadal growth rate of 18.81%.
 The gender ratio is 963 females per 1000 males.
 The crude birth rate in the state is 18.6 with the total fertility rate being 2.3.
 The state has an infant mortality rate of 43, a maternal mortality rate of 188 and a crude death rate of 6.6.

-Ethnic groups
+Social groups

-Uttarakhand has a multiethnic population spread across two geocultural regions: the Garhwal, and the Kumaon.
-A large portion (about 38%) of the population is Kshatriya (various clans of erstwhile landowning rulers and their descendants), including members of the native Garhwali, and Kumaoni as well as a number of migrants.
-According to a 2007 study by Centre for the Study of Developing Societies, Uttarakhand has the highest percentage of Brahmins of any state in India, with approximately 25-28% of the population being Brahmin.
-18.3% of the population is classified as Other Backward Classes (OBCs).
+Uttarakhand has a multiethnic population spread across two geocultural regions: Garhwal, and Kumaon, including members of the native Garhwali and Kumaoni communities as well as migrant groups, dominated by the Rajput-Brahmin hegemony.
+Rajputs (of various clans) constitute around 35% of the state's population, followed by Brahmins at 20% to 25%, According to a 2007 study by Centre for the Study of Developing Societies, Uttarakhand has the highest percentage of Brahmins of any state in India, with approximately 20% of the population.
+Uttarakhand is among the few Indian states where the historic Upper Caste forms a major share of the population.

+Of the rest 18.3% of the population is classified as Other Backward Classes (OBCs) Gurjars majorly.
 18.76% of the population belongs to the Scheduled Castes (an official term for the lower castes in the traditional caste system in India).
-Scheduled Tribes such as the Jaunsari, Bhotiya, Tharu, Buksa, Raji, Jad and Banrawat constitute 2.89% of the population.
+Scheduled Tribes such as the Jaunsaris, Bhotiyas, Tharus, Buksas, Rajis, Jads, and Banrawats constitute 2.89% of the population.
+Several non-scheduled tribal groups such as Shaukas and Gurjars are also found here.
+Van Gurjars (found in Shivalik hills) and Bhotiya are nomadic tribes while Jaunsaris are completely settled tribe.